xuanxu/publishing-artifacts-action/README.md

 Create PDF, Crossref XML, JATS, CFF, HTML and Preprint files for an Open Journals article.

+This action uses the Open Journals' Inara Docker image.

 ## Usage

 Add a file `.github/workflows/draft-pdf.yml` to your repo.